breach-report/breachreport-api/docs/02-check-email-domains.md

   <img width="500" src="./img/chapter-separate.jpg" alt="">
 </p>

-# Check a Web Domain
+# Check a Domain for Compromised Email Addresses

 **Request URL**: `{BASE_URL}/api/enterprise/v1/domain/check`

 **Request method:** `POST`

 This API call accepts a plaintext web domain value and returns a list of compromised email addresses on this domain.

 How to construct the request: